 In a separate large bowl, mix the flour, soda, powder, cinnamon and salt together.
 Then stir into the almond butter mixture.

 Roll dough into small balls, and then coat in the granulated sugar.
-Place on cookie sheet (prepared with PAM) and repeat until cookie dough is gone!
+Place on cookie sheet (prepared with PAM,) or line a baking sheet with a silpat and repeat until cookie dough is gone!
+Tip: dust hands with flour before rolling so cookie dough doesn't stick!

 Depending on the size you make your cookies, this recipe can make up to 4 dozen!